oroinc/documentation/user/back-office/system/frontend-menus/edit-frontend-menu.rst

 3. **Find a Menu Item** ---  To quickly find a menu item, enter its name into the search field and click the |IcSearch| **Search** icon or press **Enter**.

    .. image:: /user/img/system/menus/menus_application_search.png
+      :alt: Using the search tab to locate all references about sales

 4. **Delete a Menu Item / Divider** --- To delete a menu item or a divider, click the necessary item in the left panel.
 Click **Delete** on the top right.
 In the **Delete Confirmation** dialog box, click **Yes, Delete**.
 Reload the page to see changes.